openbigdatagroup/vivecinema/README.md

      * External File Formats: .ass, .srt
 * Control Gestures
      * [Select Video]
-       a.
-Point to the video thumbnail, pull Trigger.
+          1. Point to the video thumbnail, pull Trigger.
-       b.
-Swipe left and right on Touchpad of controller to the next page if more than 12 videos.
+          2. Swipe left and right on Touchpad of controller to the next page if more than 12 videos.
      * [Manual change the playing mode to stereo or 360 video]
-       a.
-In the Video Selection page, the right-top corner of thumbnail will show a setting icon.
+          1. In the Video Selection page, the right-top corner of thumbnail will show a setting icon.
 Point to this icon then it will show a video type selection panel.
-       b.
-Pull Trigger to switch the mode.
+          2. Pull Trigger to switch the mode.
 You can select the combination of 3D SBS, 3D TB, 360, 180, Noticed 360 SBS supports to some video claimed stereo 180 degree.
      * [Adjust the screen position]
-       a.
-For flat, stereo(3D) videos
+          1. For flat, stereo(3D) videos
                - Point to the screen, pull and hold Trigger. then point to any position to put down the screen.
                - Point to the screen, pull and hold Trigger, swipe top/down on Touchpad to adjust the distance of the screen.
                - Point to the screen, pull and hold Trigger, press Touchpad to rotate the screen.
-       b.
-For 360, stereo 360 videos
+          2. For 360, stereo 360 videos
                - Press and hold Trigger, swipe left/right on Touchpad to adjust the view direction on the center.
      * [Play, Pause, Next Video, and Volume control]
-       a.
-Press Menu to show or hide the widget panel.
+          1. Press Menu to show or hide the widget panel.
-       b.
-Point to the function icon on the widget panel, press Trigger.
+          2. Point to the function icon on the widget panel, press Trigger.
-       c.
-Press Grip to Pause or Start the video.
+          3. Press Grip to Pause or Start the video.

 ## Advanced